DanielKeep/tlborm/text/mbe.md

 * In addition to there being a limited number of invocation *positions*, macros can *only* expand to the kind of AST node the parser *expects* at that position.
 * As a consequence of the above, macros *absolutely cannot* expand to incomplete or syntactically invalid constructs.

-There are two further things to note about expansion.
-The first is what happens when a syntax extension expands to something that contains *another* syntax extension invocation.
+There is one further thing to note about expansion: what happens when a syntax extension expands to something that contains *another* syntax extension invocation.
 For example, consider an alternative definition of `four!`; what happens if it expands to `1 + three!()`?

 ```ignore
 let x = four!();